ucsf-web-services/ucsf_pattern_library/source/_patterns/03-organisms/global/footer.md

 title: Footer
 ---

----
-state: inprogress
----

 ### Description
 This is the footer.

 ### Usage
 The footer rests at the base of every page and contains site-wide information and navigation.
-Common footer elements include items like contact information.
+Common footer elements include items like contact information, copyright notice, and additional navigation items.
 The navigation options should not mirror your top menu items.

 ### Accessibility Considerations
 For screen readers, links should make sense out of context.
 Place the distinguishing information of links at the beginning of a link.
 Please ensure accessibility by testing the whole page, including this element, in context.